wpaccessibility/wp-a11y-docs/docs/contribute/content-kitchen-sink.md

 For more text options with Markdown read: [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) on GitHub.

 ## Videos
-This site uses the accessible videoplayer Able Player.
+This site uses the accessible media player Able Player.

 Add to the variables at the top of the page:
 ```
 has_video: true
 ```

-This loads the CSS and Javascript for the Able videoplayer.
+This loads the CSS and Javascript for the Able media player.
 Please read the [Able Player documentation](https://ableplayer.github.io/ableplayer/) for the settings and how to add caption and subtitle tracks.

 Add the video itself in the page with: